Retro-Devils/Mugen-Pi-4/README.md

 - If successful it will return to retropie with a new wine category, with default mugen inside of it .

-- Go to wine/wine-apps then launch wine config .
+- Go to wine/wine-apps then launch wine tricks.

 - Let Wine update and install gecko and mono.
 It will prompt you .

+- Exit wine tricks from menu then

-- Leave wine config open for  "optimize before playing" below.
+- Open wine config in retropie menu to use "optimize before playing" below.

 # Optimize before playing .
 (WIP)